capeprivacy/capejail/README.md

 mknod -m 666 /chroot/dev/urandom c 1 9
 ```

+After exiting the docker container, create a new user on the host system for
-Create a new user for running as within the jail.
+running as within the jail.

 ```
 adduser jailuser